Manitoba Arts Council: Prizes in the Arts

-Recipients are selected by a multidisciplinary panel from nominations submitted by the community.
-The award process is administered and funded by the Council.
+Recipients were selected by a multidisciplinary panel from nominations submitted by the community.
+The award process was administered and funded by the Council.
+The Prizes in the Arts were discontinued in 2022.

 Operations and grants

 In the 2019/20 fiscal year, the Council funded 525 arts organizations and artistic projects, which made for a total of CA$8.3 million.

 The following is the number of MAC-funded projects by region, per 10,000 population: